 And for the Glion Dolly, the owners have nothing but the best things to say.

 It is hard to estimate exactly how many units has this scooter sold, but it’s very likely at least several dozens of thousands.
-With almost 1.000 reviews on the main Amazon listing, averaging a 4.3-star rating (which is extremely rare for any electronic device, let alone a scooter), the Glion Dolly is one of the most well-received, most beloved electric scooters ever.
+With thousands of reviews on the main Amazon listing, with many excellent ratings (which is extremely rare for any electronic device, let alone a scooter), the Glion Dolly is one of the most well-received, most beloved electric scooters ever.

 Naturally, owner reviews often include words like “incredible”, “amazing”, “great”, “value”, and “fun”.